interpretml/interpret-text/README.md

 <a  name="overview"></a>

 # Overview of Interpret-Text
 Interpret-Text incorporates community developed interpretability techniques for NLP models and a visualization dashboard to view the results.
 Users can run their experiments across multiple state-of-the-art explainers and easily perform comparative analysis on them.
-Using these tools, users will be able to explain their machine learning models globally on each label, or locally for each document.
+Using these tools, users will be able to explain their machine learning models globally on each label or locally for each document.
 In particular, this open-source toolkit:
-1. Actively incorporates innovative text interpretability techniques, and allows the community to further expand it's offerings
+1. Actively incorporates innovative text interpretability techniques, and allows the community to further expand its offerings
 2. Creates a common API across the integrated libraries
 3. Provides an interactive visualization dashboard to empower its users to gain insights into their data